BowenYin/info-theory-project/README.md

 New weight computation algorithm, strongly favors first words and reduces value of later words

 #### hangman/hangman_v3-1.cpp
-Modifies v3 so it ignores words with previously guessed letters that are not in the correct positions
+Modified v3 so it ignores words with previously guessed letters that are in the wrong positions

 #### hangman/hangman_v7.cpp
-Copies over changes from v3-1 and stops using letter frequency input
+Copied over changes from v3-1 and no longer uses frequency values